hilmi-yilmaz/libft/README.md

 ## Description

 The function names have the following structure: ft + _ + C Library Function Name.
 To find information about a function, use the manpages together with the C Library Function Name.
 All function are compiled with the following options: -Wall -Wextra -Werror.
 Also the -fsanitize=address (AddressSanitizer) flag is used to ensure no memmory errors are present in the functions.
-E.g. the AdressSanitizer finds heap, stack and buffer overflows, memmory leaks etc.
+E.g. the AdressSanitizer finds heap, stack and buffer overflows, memmory leaks etc. A _test.c_ script is included which tests most of the functions with different inputs.

 A lot of functions are not part of the C Standard Library.
 These functions do the following: